-With Covid-19 raging across the world, the government is forcing an increasing number of businesses to temporarily close their doors.
+With Covid-19 raging across the world, some businesses are being impacted by certain regulations.
 This represents a significant loss of income.
 Does business interruption insurance cover these losses?

 Business interruption insurance generally cannot be purchased as a stand-alone policy.
 Instead, it is one component of a broader business owner or commercial property policy.

 Claims under business interruption insurance can cover things like:

 Before business interruption insurance can come into effect, a “covered peril” must occur.
 Examples of a covered peril may include a fire, flood, hurricane, tornado, or other natural disaster.
 Of course, it’s critical that you review your insurance policy to determine precisely which perils are covered.

 Unless there is a distinct and demonstrable loss of the physical use of the business property, then it may be difficult, if not impossible, to make a claim under a business interruption insurance policy.

 Entrepreneurs are encouraged to contact Your Insurance Attorney for a full policy review.

 may be able to make a successful claim.

 Whether you are in the midst of a claim,

 your rights to consult with